Matthew-Mullin/Matthew-Mullin.github.io/_tabs/about.md

 * open to sharing almost all information freely (possibly with royalties/licenses for business); however, I do understand why posting DIY thermonuclear fusion tutorials on YouTube could be problematic.
 * listening to the [Andrew Huberman podcast](https://hubermanlab.com/)
 * generally against certain business practices that involve the generation of single-use containers, planned obsolescence, fighting the right to repair, dehumanization (think about the supply chain of your phone), etc.
-    * but I see the introduction of more conscientious (and well-marketed) businesses as the only practical solution, considering the nature of legislation and corporate influence.
+    * but I see the introduction of more conscientious (and well-marketed) businesses as the only practical solution
 * **only buying one brand of socks so you don't have to sort your socks**
 * life isn’t a zero sum game:
     * humans are able to turn resources into objects of higher value
     * but we do live in a world of finite resources (natural, economic, and human).
-    * Therefore, the best position is probably to avoid excess luxury (no yachts, which is a shame because I was going to buy one with my massive grad student stipend).
+    * Therefore, the best position is probably to avoid excess luxury (no yachts, which is a shame because I was going to buy one with my **massive** grad student stipend).
 * using fancy words and being a moral elitist.
 * getting very educated and lacking any real business experience, while claiming to value the opposite